About the Our Marathon Archive

 Ryan Cordell, Primary Investigator.
 Assistant Professor at Northeastern University, he holds a Ph.D. from the University of Virginia.
 His fields include nineteenth-century American literature, American religious history, religion and literature, apocalypticism, periodical culture, and Digital Humanities.
 Professor Cordell’s work focuses on intersections between religion and fiction in nineteenth-century American mass media.
 He also collaborates with NULab faculty David Smith and Elizabeth Dillon on Uncovering Reprinting Networks in Nineteenth-Century American Periodicals, which seeks to develop theoretical models describing what qualities, both textual and thematic, helped news stories, fiction, and poetry “go viral” in nineteenth-century America.
 He also contributes to the group blog ProfHacker at the Chronicle of Higher Education.
 Professor Cordell’s website can be found at ryan.cordells.us and he posts on Twitter @ryancordell.

 Alicia Peaker, Project Co-Director.
-(Completed Work on Project in June 2014) She is a Ph.D. candidate in the English department at Northeastern University.
-Her dissertation explores the crucial contributions several women made to early-twentieth century discussions about “nature” and the environment.
-In addition to her work on the Our Marathon project, she is the Project Manager for the Women Writers Project and the Development Editor at GradHacker.
+(Completed Work on Project in June 2014) Currently the Digital Scholarship Specialist at Bryn Mawr College, Alicia was a Ph.D. candidate in the English department at Northeastern University when she worked on this project.
+Her dissertation explored the crucial contributions several women made to early-twentieth century discussions about “nature” and the environment.
+In addition to her work on the Our Marathon project, she has served as the Project Manager for the Women Writers Project and the Development Editor at GradHacker.
 She has also organized or co-organized six graduate conferences and a number of writing groups.
 You can find her on Twitter @aliciapeaker.

 Jim McGrath, Project Co-Director.
 He is a Ph.D. candidate in English at Northeastern University.
 His dissertation (in progress) explores intersections between contemporary American poetry and new media.
 His research interests include digital archives, aesthetic theory, new media studies, cultural materialism, and contemporary American poetry.
 He is on Twitter @JimMc_Grath.